Set Up a Subsidiary in Singapore

 As far as the origin of foreign direct investments in Singapore, we can mention Hong Kong (1,101.3 million SGD in 2017), Japan (8,279.5 million SGD in 2017), Taiwan (2,209.3 million SGD in 2017) or The Netherlands (29,795.9 million SGD in 2017), the United Kingdom (7,553.4 million SGD in 2017).

-Contact us for more information on how to open a branch in the form of a Singapore limited company.
+Contact our experts in setting up companies in Singapore for more information on how to open a subsidiary in the form of a Singapore limited company.